-Freight Shuttle International (FSI) has established a 34-acre test and evaluation (T&E) center in Bryan, Texas.
+Freight Shuttle (FS) has established a 34-acre test and evaluation (T&E) center in Bryan, Texas.
 The T&E Center is specifically designed to test and demonstrate the Freight Shuttle System (FSS) in an operating environment.
-The center integrates all the elements of the FSS, including the Freight Shuttle Alpha transporter prototype, guideway, electrification system, and the command-and-control system to support demonstration, testing, and enhancement of the FSS and the interfaces among the Freight Shuttle subsystems.
+The center integrates all the elements of the FSS, including the transporter prototype, guideway, electrification system, and the command-and-control system to support demonstration, testing, and enhancement of the FSS and the interfaces among the Freight Shuttle subsystems.

 A Full-Scale Operating Prototype System